Safe Removal Guidelines for Removing Mercury Amalgam/Silver Fillings

 4. Provide the patient with an alternative source of air

-Not every mercury safe dentist agrees with the need for this as long as a high-volume evacuator is being used.
-But if it isn't being used, I believe the patient should be provided with an alternative air source while their amalgam fillings are being removed, even if steps 1 & 2 are done.
-If your mercury safe dentist doesn't provide an alternative source of air you should ask him or her if they are using a high-volume evacuation system.
+Not every mercury safe dentist agrees with the need for this as long as steps 1 & 2 are being done and a high-volume evacuator is being used.
+But I personally believe the patient should be provided with an alternative air source while their amalgam fillings are being removed.
+Even if steps 1 - 3 were not being done you'd still be protected if you had an alternative source of air to breather.
+If your mercury safe dentist doesn't provide an alternative source of air you should ask him or her why they aren't and what else they are dong to compensate for not using it.

-An alternative source of air isn’t necessary after the removal process when the tooth is being prepared for the new filling and while the new filling is placed.
+An alternative source of air isn’t necessary when the tooth is being prepared for the new filling and while the new filling is placed.
 But during the actual removal, the patient should be provided with a nasal hood through which he or she can breathe either compressed air from a tank, air from a source outside the office, or oxygen from a tank.
-The patient should be instructed to breathe through the nose and avoid breathing through the mouth while mercury amalgam silver fillings are being removed.
+The patient should be instructed to concentrate on breathing through the nose and avoid breathing through the mouth while mercury amalgam silver fillings are being removed.

-The consensus is not to remove mercury amalgam fillings during a pregnancy or during nursing.
-But if for whatever reason that procedure is done, I personally believe that an alternative source of air should be provided when removing amalgam fillings from the teeth of pregnant and nursing mothers, patients who have multiple allergies and sensitivities, immune system problems, or any other health issues related to chronic mercury poisoning.
-This I would recommend even if a high volume evacuator is being used as these people will want to maximize their protection.
+The consensus is to not remove mercury amalgam fillings during a pregnancy or during nursing.
+I discuss this topic in Chapter 6 of my Poison in Your Teeth book.
+But if for whatever reason that procedure is done, I personally believe that an alternative source of air should be provided when removing amalgam fillings from the teeth of pregnant and nursing mothers, patients who have multiple allergies and sensitivities, immune system problems, or any other health issues that could berelated to chronic mercury poisoning.

 Return to Top